 - Find the businesses that your firm operates in

 - Find the publicly traded firms in each of these businesses and obtain their regression betas.
-Take median of the betas for these companies
+Take the median of the betas for these companies

 - Estimate how much value your firm derives from each different business it is in